Kedu-SCCL/docker-koha-community/README.md

 ====================================================
 ```

-4.Point your browsert to:
+3. Point your browsert to:

 http://localhost:8080

 And introduce the credentials annotated at step 3

-5.Follow the steps in the browser.
+4. Follow the steps in the browser.
 At one step you will create the admin credentials.
 Please annotate them for later use

-6.Once you finished the post-install steps, you can login to:
+5. Once you finished the post-install steps, you can login to:

 Admin